jjabakker/GlycoPaint-History/doc/Paint_Pipeline_Documentation.md

 ## Generate Squares

-With the tracks for the experiment available in the 'All Tracks' file, the recordings in the Exepriment folder (or for all experiments in a Project folder) are analysed by superimposing a grid over the image and determining the characteristics of each square.
+With the tracks for the experiment available in the 'All Tracks' file, the recordings in the Experiment folder (or for all experiments in a Project folder) are analysed by superimposing a grid over the image and determining the characteristics of each square.
 The user interface to invoke this function is shown below.

 <figure style="text-align: center;">
   <img src="Images/generate_squares.png"  width="700">
 </figure>

 The Number of Squares in a Row (and Column) determines the size of the squares in the grid (typical values are 20 or  30).
-The number of tracks is determined for each square.
-The 10% least dense squares determin a 'background' density.
+The number of tracks is then determined for each square.
+The 10% least dense squares determine a 'background' density.
 All square densities are compared to this background density.
-If the ratio exceeds the 'Minimum Required Density  Ratio', squares are interpreted to be sufficiently distinct from the background to be of interest.

-The homogeneity of squares is also determined and, if requested, the lack of homogeneity, i.e., the variability, can be limited.
+If the density ratio exceeds the 'Minimum Required Density  Ratio', squares are interpreted to be sufficiently distinct from the background to be of interest, otherwise they are ignored.
+The homogeneity of squares is also determined and, if requested, the lack of homogeneity, i.e., the variability, can be limited, exclusing squares with too much variability.

 A histogram of track durations is generated for each square that meets the specified density and variability criteria.
 Tau is then calculated through curve fitting.
 To ensure accurate curve fitting, a minimum number of data points (tracks) is required.
 The user can define this threshold with the 'Minimum Tracks to Calculate Tau' parameter.

 The quality of curve fitting is expressed in an R<sup>2</sup> parameter.
 An R<sup>2</sup> value of 1 indicates a perfect fit, values lower than 0.5 that a fit was difficult.
-The user-specified 'Min allowable R-squared' parameter sets a limit to how the required quality of fit.
+The user-specified 'Min allowable R-squared' parameter sets a limit to acceptable quality of fit.

 For all squares in each recording, several attributes are calculated: